ISCDtoolbox/Commons/README.md

 ```
 cd build
 ```
-to enter the build directory you have just created
+to enter the build/ directory you have just created
 ```
 cmake ..
 ```